metis-data/test-collector/README.md

 An action to set up OTEL collector for tests flows.
 The traces data is being sent to Metis platform to get analyzed and derive insights.

-> :warning: **Note:** Currently support Mocha for Node and was not tested on other frameworks.

 ## Usage
 1. Add the following step to your workflow:
 ```shell